vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

   - Integration with External Systems: NLU systems can connect to external databases, CRMs, or APIs, allowing real-time data retrieval for more personalized and relevant responses.

 AI Chatbots are utilized in various sectors, such as customer service, language translation, education, healthcare, banking, insurance, retail, and human resources.
+Most modern AI ChatBots are built around a large language models (LLMs), and this course is interested in such systems.